jhinmainksta/drone/docs/en/seeding_drone.md

 <https://web.archive.org/web/20090115211020/http://www.rmaf.org.ph/Awardees/Biography/BiographyFukuokaMas.htm>
 <http://www.guerrillagardening.org/ggseedbombs.html>

-## How to assemble seeding mechanism to Clover 4.2 drone
+## How to assemble seeding mechanism to Drone 4.2 drone

 ### How to assemble seeding mechanism

-After finishing step 4, at section Installing guard of Clover 4.2 assembly.
+After finishing step 4, at section Installing guard of Drone 4.2 assembly.

 1. Install the Lower Tank Holders to top Deck mount and fix with the M3x8 screws.